cassiomolin/http-patch-spring/README.md

 ## Applying the patch

-It's important to keep in mind that both JSON Patch and JSON Merge patch operate over JSON documents.
+It's important to keep in mind that both JSON Patch and JSON Merge Patch operate over JSON documents.

-So, to apply the patch to our Java beans, we first need to convert the Java bean to a `JsonStructure` or `JsonValue`.
-Then apply the patch it and convert the patched document back to a Java bean.
+So, to apply the patch to Java beans, we first need to convert the Java bean to a JSON-P type, such as `JsonStructure` or `JsonValue`.
+Then apply the patch to it and convert the patched document back to a Java bean.

 These conversions could be handled by Jackson, which provides an [extension module][jackson-datatype-jsr353] to work with JSON-P types, so that we can read JSON as `JsonValue`s and write `JsonValue`s as JSON as part of normal Jackson processing: